Prestonfield House – Iconic country house hotel in a private park at the foot of Arthur’s Seat.

 Most of these depart from locations either on or near the Royal Mile.

 - Invisible Edinburgh – Themed walking tours with homeless people trained as guides.
 Choose between the likes of Powerful Women (JK Rowling, Maggie Dickson, etc.), Crime & Punishment, and more.
 Book in advance.
 Start location: Depends on tour.

 - Mercat Tours – Good range of history walks.
 Their ‘Ghosts & Ghouls’ tour takes you to the underground vaults beneath South Bridge.
 Tours start at the Mercat Cross on the Royal Mile.
-10-minute drive (2.5 miles).
+(2.5 miles).